MaistoV/UninaSoC/sw/SoC/README.md

 - Any necessary header files for integration.

 For a practical example of integrating libraries into a project, refer to the `examples/hello_world` example.

+**Note**: currently tinyio is compiled with M and C extensions.
+If you want to run examples or projects depending on it, ensure to use a compatible CPU.